Health

 Boosting NAD+ levels also leaves you more alert, more mentally sharp and generally more energised to make the entire detox journey that little bit easier.

 Detoxing can be a difficult and scary decision to make which is why we want to help.
-We offer either in-clinic treatment or if you prefer we offer an at-home service.
+We offer either in-clinic therapy or if you prefer we offer an at-home service.

 We offer everyone a complimentary initial consultation to help us understand more about your situation and with two packages to choose from: Essential or Optimum, you’re able to choose the detox programme that will work best for you.